Upper School Curriculum Guide

 AP FRENCH LANGUAGE AND CULTURE

-Global Challenges, Personal and Public Identities, Science and Technology, Beauty and Aesthetics, Contemporary Life, Families and Communities: these six themes central to the Advanced Placement Language and Culture exam provide a meaningful context through which students develop their ability to integrate language, content and cultural knowledge of the French-speaking world.
+Global Challenges, Personal and Public Identities, Science and Technology, Beauty and Aesthetics, Contemporary Life, Families and Communities: these six themes central to the Advanced Placement Language and Culture exam provide a meaningful context through which students develop their ability to integrate language, content, and cultural knowledge of the French-speaking world.
 Students will explore historical, contemporary, and future perspectives on these themes through a variety of sources such as newspaper articles, recorded interviews, film, and literary texts.
-Class discussion, oral presentations, timed activities and frequent opportunities to produce both analytical and creative written work are important components of the course designed to prepare students for the AP French Language and Culture exam in May.
-All students enrolled in the course are expected to take the AP French Language and Culture examination.
-(1 unit; Grade 12; prerequisite: Honors French 4 or superior achievement in Language & the French-Speaking World; permission of the Department required)
+Class discussion, oral presentations, timed activities, and frequent opportunities to produce both analytical and creative written work are important components of the course designed to prepare students for the AP French Language and Culture exam in May.
+(1 unit; Grade 12; prerequisite: Honors French 4 or superior achievement in Language & the French-Speaking World and possible placement test; permission of the Department required)

 Mandarin Chinese Courses